 The UK joint Secretary's post is graded within the Senior Civil Service (SCS).
-Pay and performance management arrangements for this post are in line with guidance issued by the Cabinet Office: Guidance for Approval of Senior Pay (applicable from April 2013).
+Pay and performance management arrangements for this post are in line with guidance issued by the Cabinet Office: Guidance for Approval of Senior Pay (applicable from April 2018).
 Increases in the UK joint Secretary's base pay are in line with the parameters of the Senior Salaries Review Board.

-The remuneration of the other UK Commission staff aligns with those of the Northern Ireland Civil Service, in common with its sister organisations.
+The remuneration of the other UK Commission staff aligns with those of the Northern Ireland Civil Service.
 These pay arrangements continue to be performance-related.
 Performance is appraised by line managers in respect of achievement of agreed objectives.